harryhanYuhao/crafting_interpreters/README.md

 # An interpreter from scrath using rust

-This is a didactice just-in-time interpreter written in rust, inspired by the book crafting interpreters.
+This is a didactic just-in-time interpreter written in rust, inspired by the book crafting interpreters.

 The mock programming language being implemented is lox, a dynamically typed language with grammar similar to python with a few exceptions: